-For the final day of this adventure, we’ll focus on one of the most important aspects of our journey, and that’s education.
+For the final day of this adventure, we’ll focus on one of the most important aspects of our journey: education.

 We’ll keep this one super short, but clear:

-And we should continue to learn during our whole lives, as well.
+And we should continue to learn throughout our whole lives, as well.

 Here’s what we suggest: